CreativeDC/otims/README.md

 The backend for OTIMS is developed using Laravel, which is a PHP framework used for developing APIs or full-fledged web applications.
 It is important to note that both the mobile and web version frontends share the same source code base for backend as well.

-To integrate OTIMS with EMIS of Ministry of Education, another backend or API had to be developed using .NET Framework.
-As mentioned above, this second API is developed using .NET Framework in the C# language and it enables OTIMS to communicate with EMIS and update its schools, districts, and provinces to what is available in EMIS as well as to retrieve enrollment data for schools.

 The primary database for OTIMS is designed and developed using MySQL.

 # Setting up the Development Environment